The API documentation is a work in progress.

 Relationship between objects¶

-- Every object is associated to a playbook (except labels which are applied to playbooks)
+- Every object except labels and LatestHost are associated to a parent playbook

-- Results have a relationship to their parent task and the host the task ran on
+- Results have a relation to their parent task and the host the task ran on

 These relationships are also represented in the database model: